techthoughts2/PoshGram/docs/Get-TelegramStickerPackInfo.md

 ```

 ## DESCRIPTION
-Uses Telegram Bot API to retrieve Telegram sticker pack information.
+This function connects to the Telegram Bot API to fetch detailed information about a specified sticker pack.
-Displays emoji,emoji code, emoji shortcode, bytes, and file_id, and file information for each sticker in the sticker pack.
-You will need the name of the sticker pack you want to retrieve information for.
+It is designed to help you explore the contents of a Telegram sticker pack by providing a variety of information for each sticker.
+This includes details like the associated emoji, its group and subgroup classifications, Unicode code, shortcode, and the sticker's file ID.
+It also leverages the capabilities of pwshEmojiExplorer to retrieve additional emoji information, enriching the data set provided.
-To find the name of a sticker pack use the telegram app to share the sticker pack.
+To effectively use this function, you need the name of the sticker pack.
-This will provide a link which contains the sticker pack name.
+You can find this by sharing the sticker pack within the Telegram app, which will generate a link containing the pack's name.
 More information is available in the links.

 ## EXAMPLES